(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to

-An example of a very healthy, natural, and organic diet suitable for dogs with yeast infections (actually, it is good for dogs with or without yeast infections!) is ZiwiPeak Daily Cuisine Grain-Free Air-Dried Dog Food.
+Some examples of a very healthy, natural, and organic diet suitable for dogs with yeast infections (actually, it is good for dogs with or without yeast infections!):

 Coconut oil is rich in fatty acids which are capable of destroying yeasts and other bad micro-organisms without upsetting the gut flora.
 The oil is also good for dogs suffering from leaky gut syndrome, because it speeds the healing of perforations in the intestinal wall.

 The next important dog candida remedy is using herbs and dietary supplements that have anti-fungal properties to combat yeasts and control yeast overgrowth.

 Herbs and supplements that are helpful include: